alipali737/pen-test-docs/Operating Systems/Windows/Active Directory/AD External Recon and Enumeration.md

 ### Step 2 : Identifying Users
 #### Kerbrute - Internal AD Username Enumeration
 ![[Kerbrute#Summary]]
+#### SMB NULL Sessions / LDAP Anonymous Binds
+These can let us list users within a domain : [[Password Attacks#AD - SMB - NULL Session]]

+#### Pre-authenticated user
+We can also use an already known user to gather the information as we have the privileges to query the domain.
+We could find a user through a tool like [[Responder]] with [[LLMNR & NBT-NS Poisoning]].

 ### Step 3 : Gaining a foothold